• Recipes

 Instructions

 • Cook the rice ahead of time according to package instructions.
-When cool, transfer to a sealed container in the fridge to chill for a couple hours/overnight.*
+When the rice has cooled, transfer to a sealed container and place in the refrigerator to chill for a couple hours or overnight.*

-• In a large wok or pan over medium-high heat, add 1 tsp. sesame oil.
-Let heat for a minute.
+• In a large non-stick skillet over medium-high heat, add 1 tsp. sesame oil.
+Let heat for one minute.

-• When oil is hot, carefully add onion, carrots, and bell pepper.
-Stirring often, sauté for about 5-7 minutes.
+• When the oil is hot, carefully add onion, carrots, and bell pepper.
+Sauté for about 5-7 minutes, stirring occasionally.

-• Add peas and corn.
-Cook for 2 minutes.
+• Then add peas and corn.
+Stir and cook for 2 minutes.

 Notes

-*Chilling the rice: You can skip the chilling step, but I find it results in better (and less mushy) fried rice.
+*Rice: I use long-grain basmati or jasmine rice.
+I find 1 cup rice yields about 3-4 cups cooked rice.
+You can skip the chilling step, but I find this results in better (and less mushy) fried rice.

 For gluten-free: Use GF tamari.